clojuredocs/guides/README.md

 one new paragraph or even a couple of spelling corrections.
 Editing and proof-reading is also a great way to contribute.

-If you found a mistake you'd like to report and do not want to make edits and go through the pull request process, please post your findings on the [Clojure mailing list](https://groups.google.com/group/clojure).
+If you found a mistake you'd like to report and do not want to make edits and go through the pull request process, please post your findings on the [Clojure mailing list](https://groups.google.com/group/clojure), or else find us on `#clojure-doc` (IRC) at freenode.

 Thank you!